Aysha E Arar

 –

-Aysha E Arar currently has a solo exhibition at CC Strombeek, Grimbergen, which will travel to the Centre d’art contemporain de la Ferme du Buisson, Noisiel, in March 2026.
-Upcoming solo exhibitions include presentations at the RAK Art Foundation, Bahrain, and ARTFACTORY, Istanbul.
-Previous solo exhibitions include Château de Rochechouart – Musée d’art contemporain de la Haute-Vienne (2025), Sans titre, Paris (2024), Dvir Gallery, Tel Aviv, Paris & Brussels (2024 & 2023), ThisWeekendRoom, Seoul (2024), Beit HaGefen, Haifa (2023), Hayarkon 19, Tel Aviv (2022), and Givat Haviva Art Gallery (2021).
+The artist currently has a solo exhibition at Centre d’art contemporain de la Ferme du Buisson, Noisiel until July 2026.
+Upcoming solo exhibitions include presentations at the RAK Art Foundation, Bahrain and ARTFACTORY, Istanbul.
+Previous solo exhibitions include CC Strombeek, Grimbergen (2025); Château de Rochechouart – Musée d’art contemporain de la Haute-Vienne (2025), Sans titre, Paris (2024), Dvir Gallery, Tel Aviv, Paris & Brussels (2024 & 2023), ThisWeekendRoom, Seoul (2024), Beit HaGefen, Haifa (2023), Hayarkon 19, Tel Aviv (2022), and Givat Haviva Art Gallery (2021).